Rafters Front Office

 John Fanta – General Manager

 John Fanta, the 2016 Northwoods League Executive of the Year, enters his 10th season in the Northwoods League and fourth as General Manager of the Wisconsin Rapids Rafters.
 In addition to helping manage the roster, Fanta oversees all ticket sales and advertising sales for the team.
 Under his leadership the Rafters drew a team record 51,694 fans and tied or broke 21 franchise records on the field in 2016, culminating in a Northwoods League Summer Collegiate World Series Championship.
 In his first season as GM, the Rafters drew 47,631 fans which was the second highest overall attendance in the team's first five years of existence and ranked 17th-best among all summer collegiate leagues in the country.
 In 2015 the Rafters set a new per game attendance average of 1,464 fans per game and hosted the largest crowd in team history (2,500).
-In his time as GM, he has guided numerous endeavors to improve the existing Witter Field facility including the League's first ever Interactive Accessible Seating Area as well as an interactive water-powered bar experience, the Point Craft River.
+In his time as GM, he has guided numerous endeavors to improve the existing Witter Field facility including the addition of a HD video board, the League's first ever Interactive Accessible Seating Area, as well as an interactive water-powered bar experience, the Point Craft River.
 Fanta has also helped oversee two Northwoods League All-Star Games in Wisconsin Rapids (2011 and 2015) and was named the 2014 Big Top Baseball Executive of the Year.

 Fanta joined the Rafters as Assistant GM prior to the team’s inaugural season in 2010, after spending two seasons as the ticket sales intern for the La Crosse Loggers where he oversaw a ticket sales operation that annually ranks second in the nation for summer collegiate baseball.
 He is a 2009 graduate of the University of Wisconsin-La Crosse where he earned his degree in Sport Management and Business Administration.
 During college he spent two years and as intern in the Viterbo University athletics department where he assisted the athletics director in event managment for multiple sports.
 Fanta is a native of Viroqua, Wisconsin and currently resides in Wisconsin Rapids.
 He is involved in the community as a member of the Sunrise Rotary Club, the Boys and Girls Club's "Club Blue", and the Sports Commission and was honored by Daily Tribune Media as one of Wisconsin Rapids' People of the Year in both 2015 and 2016.
 In his free time he enjoys running, fishing, spending time with family and friends, and is an avid Brewers, Packers, and Badgers fan.